 If you don’t mind the thought of strangers hanging around in your living room in their PJs and judging your extensive collection of knickknacks and house plants, then renting out your home as a holiday let is tempting.
 Using Airbnb to rent your home as a holiday let is becoming a popular way to make extra money, but you could end up in trouble.
 We don’t mean facing the wrath of grumpy guests when their breakfast eggs are too runny, but the rather more delicate issue of problems with your mortgage provider.

-Whether you choose to clear off entirely and rent your whole house, or stick around to see your visitors and let out a single room it can be a way to earn extra cash.
-However, it must be approached with caution.
-Beyond the fact that you are inviting total strangers – some of whom may have extremely peculiar habits – into your home, it has ramifications for your investment, particularly if you still have a mortgage on your house.
+Whether you choose to clear off entirely and rent your whole house, or stick around to see your visitors and let out a single room, it can be a way to earn extra cash.
+However, it must be approached with caution as it has ramifications for your investment, particularly if you still have a mortgage on your house.
 Before you get started on your Airbnb adventure there are several people you must tell; your lender, your home insurer and the taxman.

 Airbnb and your mortgage lender

 Different lenders have different rules when it comes to Airbnb.
 Ray Boulger, mortgages expert at broker John Charcol, says that there are unlikely to be specific terms and conditions on your mortgage referencing the Airbnb.
 Instead, he said: “there will be conditions about letting the property generally.
 Nearly all residential mortgages include a condition that states the property cannot be let without obtaining the lender’s permission and lettings via Airbnb would come under this exclusion.”